COSC3020/theoretical-sorting-JingtianWang-28/README.md

 Use ordered and unordered arrays and arrays of various situations, and choose arrays of different lengths

+Create lists of different sizes for testing, including different orders and lengths, such as forward and reverse order, random, empty arrays, etc.

+Data types include random integers and floating point numbers.

+Then run and record the execution time, draw a chart with the x-axis as the array size and the y-axis as the time

-Compared to the known O(nlogn) sorting algorithm, the execution time will grow faster for the same input.
+Compared with the known O(nlogn) sorting algorithm, the execution time of O(nlogn) will grow faster when the input content is the same.

-If this algorithm has O(n) time complexity, the execution time should grow linearly as n grows according to the size of the array.
+The experiment will observe the execution time recorded in the chart.
+If this algorithm has O(n) time complexity, the execution time should grow linearly according to the array size, growing to n.

 If it deviates from the trend, it may prove to be a failure.